 9. UAE

-The UAE has banned VPNs from restricting its citizens from using illegal content or blocking apps and sites.
+The UAE has banned VPNs from restricting citizens from using illegal content or blocking apps and sites.
 For example, using WhatsApp and Skype is not allowed in the UAE.
 Hence this can only be used by taking help from VPN services.

-So, UAE has enforced laws that state anyone who uses a VPN network will be prosecuted under criminal offense or fined 500,000 Durham.
+So, UAE has enforced laws that state anyone who uses a VPN network will be prosecuted under criminal offence or fined 500,000 Durham.
 Hence, we can conclude that the UAE has yet to impose a full ban, yet the VPN services are tightly operated in the country.

 10. Oman